kameit00/bank-account-icons/README.md

 Here is the link to my bunq account: https://bunq.me/kaimechel

-__Note__: If you have no bunq.com account, I wouldn't use the third party services behind the bunq.me link (SOFORT, iDeal).
+__Note__: If you have no bunq.com account, I personally wouldn't use the third party services behind the bunq.me link (SOFORT, iDEAL).
 Just enjoy the icons ;-)